benmathews/SLCKubernetesPresentation/codefreshPresentation.md

   * broken network drivers
   * obscure configuration issues
 * to break all the hard coded paths and other assumptions
-* to harden our code
+* to harden our code to run in a cloud environment
  -->

 ---